|

 Instructions

 2. Stir in warm milk, sugar, salt, vanilla, eggs, and oil.
 Add in flour, mixing, until dough is no longer sticky, using around 5 - 6 cups of flour.
-Mix with dough hook in stand mixer until the dough is smooth, and elastic.
-Remove from the bowl, and form dough into a ball.
-Oil a large bowl and put the dough inside to rise, covered with plastic wrap, until the dough has doubled in size, about an hour.
+Mix with dough hook in stand mixer until the dough is smooth, and elastic and a sticky dough forms.
+Remove the dough from the bowl, and form it into a large ball.
+Oil a large mixing bowl and put the ball of dough inside the large greased bowl to rise, covered with greased plastic wrap, in a warm area, until the dough has doubled in size.
+This usually takes about an hour.

-3. Punch down the dough and kneed the dough back into shape.
-Divide the dough into egg sized portions and roll or stretch with your hands into an oval shape.
-Dough should be about 1/4 inch thick.
+3. Punch down the dough mixture and knead the dough back into shape.
+Divide the dough into small pieces, about egg sized portions and roll out with a rolling pin on a lightly floured surface or stretch with your hands into an oval dough disk shape.
+The dough should be about 1/4 inch thick.
 Cover so the dough doesn't dry out while you finish shaping the rest.

 5. In a shallow dish or plate, combine 2 cups of white sugar with cinnamon to make the cinnamon sugar topping.

-6. Fry dough pieces, one at a time, for a few minutes per side, until golden brown.
-As soon as the dough is removed from the fryer, coat in cinnamon sugar mixture, pressing it in and shaking to remove excess.
-These are best enjoyed the day you make them.
+6. Fry the dough pieces in the hot oil, one at a time, for a few minutes per side, until golden brown.
+As soon as the fried dough pieces are removed from the fryer drain excess oil on a paper towel-lined plate.
+While still warm, coat the deep-fried bread dough in cinnamon sugar mixture, pressing it in and shaking to remove excess.
+These are best enjoyed fresh the day you make them.

 Notes